ashgupta1971/DualBootLinuxMint/index.md

 1. Download any drivers needed for new Windows 10 installation and save them on USB flash drive.
 1. Download Linux Mint ISO file, verify checksum and burn ISO to a USB flash drive.
 1. Backup existing data to an external drive.
-1. Deactivate Norton Security on existing Windows installation.
+1. Deactivate any Windows software that has product keys (such as Norton Internet Security or Microsoft Office).
 1. Wipe LVM data and partition tables on storage device.
 1. Create New Partitions on Storage Device.